elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 ### How?

-If any capacity dimension -- as defined above -- was below 33% for at least 3 days, then remove one Node at a time, until capacity is above 33%.
-Make sure to drain and cordon the Node before decommissioning it.
+If a decision has been made to downscale, make sure to drain and cordon the Node before decommissioning it.

 If you are about to go below 3 Nodes, consider replacing the Nodes with 6 Nodes of half-the-size before downscaling.
 Before doing this, get in touch with Application Developers to ensure they don't have Kubernetes scheduling constraints that would  cause issues on the consolidated environment.